 multi-library, cross-platform audio decoding

-Decode audio files using whichever library is available.
+Decode audio files using whichever backend is available.
 The library currently supports:

 - Core Audio on Mac OS X via ctypes.
 (PyObjC not required.)